 Implementing an IPM plan can:

 - Reduce the presence of chemical pesticides and asthma triggers like cockroaches, and mice

 - Improve building quality and indoor air quality

 - Reduce tenant complaints and improve tenant satisfaction

 - Provide long-term effective pest control

-If you’re a home owner or resident looking for pest control guidance, visit Pest Control for Residents.
+If you're a building resident or tenant looking for pest control guidance, visit Pest Control for Building Residents and Tenants.

 The Integrated Pest Management Toolkit for Building Owners, Managers and Staff

 (PDF) is designed to support building-wide implementation of IPM.
 The toolkit includes the following fact sheets:

 - Pest management professionals can register for a Rodent Academy course